MkuuWaUjinga/flow/README.md

 - headings (array[str]): An array with the heading of the paragraphs of the blog article
 - summaries (array[str]): An array with the body of the paragraphs of the blog article

+This will trigger a transcription of the podcast using Assembly's API.
+The text is then chunked by speaker.
+Host texts is transformed to headings using Cohere's API.
+Guest texts are summarized using Cohere's API as well.

 ## On the browser